What Is a Math Flashcard Maker?

 Pros

-- Intelligently generates personalized flashcards from any math content
+- Intelligently generates personalized flashcards to target weaknesses

 Cons